michlin0702/Raindrops1/README.md

 *GAME ALGORITHM*

+- Create a start screen with "BEGIN" button, once clicked, game starts

 - Create a score tracking variable

 - Create a raindrop array

 	- Set number of desired raindrops

-- Create a catcher to "catch" falling raindrops
+- Create a catcher class

+	- Catcher serves to "catch" falling raindrops

 	- Set catcher x coordinate to follow mouse

 - Create a raindrop

-	- Each raindrop should have a location, velocity, and possibly an acceleration, if wanted
+	- Create functions to control location, velocity, and acceleration

 		- Location: at top of screen

-		- Velocity: random value between _ and _
+		- Velocity: random value between 0 and 2

+		- Acceleration: random value between 0 and 1

+- Create an umbrella array

+- Create three umbrellas to serve as lives by creating three different location vectors

-- One raindrop will fall (0.move)
+- One raindrop will fall

-	- After raindrop falls, after set time interval, next raindrop will fall
+	- Next raindrop set to fall after set time interval

-- Check to see if raindrop touches catcher (function)
+- Create function to check to see if raindrop touches catcher

-- OBJECTIVE: "Catch" falling raindrops by moving catcher
+- If falling raindrops caught by moving catcher,

 	- Player's score will increase

 	- Raindrop will disappear

+- If falling raindrops not caught by moving catcher,

+	- One life will be lost

+- If catcher misses three raindrops, game will be over

+- Create a game over screen with "START OVER" button

+- Once button is clicked, new game begins, lives reset to 3, and score resets to 0

 *IMPORTANT QUESTIONS/PROBLEMS*